 With a blog, you can position yourself as an expert in your area of law.

-One Immigration Firm that’s doing a great job of this at the moment is Immagine Immigration (operating in New Zealand and Australia) – their regularly updated blog shows that they know what they’re doing and establishes them as a credible source on the latest in immigration law (despite not technically being lawyers!).
+One Immigration Firm that’s doing a great job of this at the moment is Immagine Immigration – their regularly updated blog shows that they know what they’re doing and establishes them as a credible source on the latest in immigration law (despite not technically being lawyers!).

 Who is a potential client more likely to trust?
 Someone they can see demonstrating their expertise or someone that merely describes it?

-2. A blog is great for Search Engine Optimisation (SEO)
+2. A blog is great for Search Engine Optimization (SEO)